 If you are taking college courses online, it is critical that you know a number of reliable backup Wi-Fi hotspots.
 You’ll be surprised how widely connected you can be once you start paying attention.
 An “in-it to win-it” modern day college student should know where all Wi-Fi hotspots are at all times and have access codes to each of these (or know how to get them) in order to maximize their ability to study anywhere, anytime.

-If you know where Wi-Fi hotspots are, you can easily finish a problem set at gymnastics practice, read a chapter while eating lunch, ask a tutor a question during story time, finish a quiz while riding the city bus, practice study questions at the park, work on your Spanish pronunciation at the pool, finish a practice test on the way to your in-law’s house for Thanksgiving, or take an exam while escaping those same in-law’s at Thanksgiving.
+If you know where Wi-Fi hotspots are, you can easily finish a problem set at gymnastics practice, read a chapter while eating lunch, ask a tutor a question during story time, finish a quiz while riding the city bus, practice study questions at the park, work on your Spanish pronunciation at the pool, or finish a practice test on a trip.

 5 - The college of hard knocks can earn you advanced college credit.